• About

 Saving on your utility bills by only having the lights on when necessary and leaving the heat off when no one is at home is another way to save money.
 Selling the car and taking public transport everywhere may work for some people, but most families would not be able to function this way.
 Cutting down on unnecessary trips may be an option to save fuel.

 It’s really up to the individual to decide where to draw the line when it comes to frugality.
 Some people are willing to do without their television sets, while others would not dream of this and would rather cut back somewhere else.
-Saving money on mortgages can be accomplished by using a mortgage calculator.
+A mortgage calculator can help you save money on mortgages.

 Photo Credit: Nurse Carla